tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the lesson slides, move to the "Beta" section and highlight the following:

-* Before start using Beta, there are two concepts that we need to review: covariance and variance.
+* Before start using beta, there are two concepts that we need to review: covariance and variance.

 * What is covariance?

   * **Covariance** is a measure of the directional relationship between two variables.
-For example, the covariances between two financial assets such as stock returns would imply that both stock returns would move together with a positive covariance and move inversely with a negative covariance.
+For example, the covariance between two financial assets, such as stock returns, would imply that both stock returns would move together with a positive covariance and move inversely with a negative covariance.

 * What is variance?

   * **Variance** is the measurement of how far numbers in a dataset are spread about their mean.
-For example, let's say stock A has an average price of $50, but varies in price as low as $5 and as high as $90.
-However, stock B averages $50, but varies in price as low as $40 and as high as $60.
+For example, let's say stock A has an average price of $50 but varies in price as low as $5 and as high as $90.
+However, stock B averages $50 but differs in price as low as $40 and as high as $60.
 Stock A has a higher variance than stock B.

 * What is the difference between covariance and variance?

   * **Answer:** Variance looks at one variable, measuring the range in which that variable’s values may take.
-By contrast, covariance looks at the variance of two variables, and studies how those two variables vary together.
+By contrast, covariance looks at the variance of two variables and studies how those two variables vary together.

     Covariance is similar in concept to correlation: the difference is that covariance values are usually too difficult to interpret (other than being positive or negative), whereas correlation is a standardized value (regardless of data type) that ranges from `-1` to `+1`.